 Print Yields of MICR toner cartridges

 On our website the yield means the number of checks a toner cartridge should be able to print, based on printing 3 checks per page.
 On other websites you may see a disclaimer that says toner cartridge yields are based on 5% toner coverage.
-This doesn't mean much to most people, nor does it really apply when printing checks.
+Toner coverage doesn't mean much to most people, nor does it really apply when printing checks.
 Actual number of checks that can be printed with any MICR cartridge is based on a number of variables:

 Printer Darkness Settings

-#1 cause of getting a lower than expected yield is having your laser printer set at the wrong darkness setting.
-High darkness settings can use up to 10 TIMES the amount of MICR toner for each check printed.
-Our CheckToner™ MICR is the darkest available so some laser printers can be set at "#1" (on the 1 to 10 darkness setting scale).
+Our CheckToner™ MICR is specially formulated for specific printers.
+This means that some laser printers can be set at "#1" (on the 1 to 10 darkness setting scale) when using our CheckToner™.
 Most of our MICR produces the best bank-readable checks at darkness settings #2 through #4.
 Some of our MICR cartridges can print good checks at setting #1 because our MICR toner is so much darker and denser than competitors.
 On printers without "1 to 10" settings, use the Toner Saver mode (a/k/a Ecomony Mode).
 Toner Saver mode is the equivalent to a darkness setting of 3 or 4 on most low cost laser printers.
 We believe the printer manufacturers intentionally leave off the "1 to 10" options on cheaper printers so people who purchase them are forced to use much more toner (more $$$ in the pockets of the manufacturers, especially Hp and Samsung).
 When you scrimp on the cost of the printer, you usually end up paying much more over time for toner cartridges.
-All our posted yield estimates are based on using the best laser printer in each category.
+All our posted check yield estimates are based on using the best laser printer in each category.
 In other words, most toner cartridges fit into a variety of different printer models around the world.
-Our estimated yields are based on our testing with the best in each group.
-As new printers become available, we always test at least one in the group to determine the best blend of MICR that will deliver the best yield.
-If you want to see a sample of our testing, look at the 4 test checks on our MICR Information Page.
+Our estimated yields are based on our ACTUAL testing with the best printer in each group.
+As new printers become available, we test at least one in the group to determine and formulate the best blend of MICR that will deliver the best yield.
+If you want to see samples of our testing, look at the test checks on our MICR Information Page.

 Types of checks

 #2 cause of lower than expected yield is number of checks per page that you are printing.
-Intuit is the largest publisher of check printing software under the tradenames Quicken and QuickBooks.
-Intuit softwares are primarily designed to use letter-sized sheets that can print 3 checks per page or voucher checks with 2 stubs.
-Photos below on left are examples.
+Quicken is the most popular checking software and it primarily prints 3 checks per page so we base our testing on their format (3 checks per page).
+Photos below show the variety of standard check papers.
 The left and center photo use almost the same amount of toner because there is text in all 3 sections of the paper.
-If you print only 1 check per page like the photo below on the right, the yield will be higher.
-However, all laser printers cover the entire page with a thin layer of toner so you won't get 3 times the amount of pages when printing single checks.
+If you print only 1 check per page like the photo below on the right, the yield may be higher, depending on how much text, lines and graphics you print in the "non-check" areas.

 3 checks per page voucher check & 2 stubs single check per page